ye-spencer/ye-spencer/README.md

 ### Anything that helps me practice with AWS/Cloud Computing

+### 2-Min Vlog for Friends
+ Very good UI for super ease
+ Build on top of the desire for realness, especially for close friends, that Strava and BeReal built on Everyday just share a video talking about everything with close friends Possibly have groups, integrate with messages

+### Extension for finding cheaper items
+ Or quicker delivery, or for a certain quantity

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.